nodeblocks-dev/geekle-supply-user-adapter/README.md

 ## How to develop the custom adapter locally while previewing the changes

-Run the dev server by Nodeblocks CLI to develop the custom adapter locally.
+Run the dev server by Nodeblocks Cloud SDK to develop the custom adapter locally.
-At this first time you run the dev server, the CLI asks you to update the `.env.<service>` file.
+At the first time you run the dev server, the CLI asks you to create the `.env.<service>` and `nbc.sdk.json` file.
 The file is inside the working directory.

 ```bash